mordowiciel/film-app/README.md

 TODO/Refactor list:

 - Using ASyncTask for fetching data in background is not really recommended.
 Use services?
-- App receives only one page of results from server - implement "neverending scrolling"!
 - Fetching data from server is done in really "vanilla" way.
 Switch to Retrofit library?
 - Add some settings to the Settings activity.
 Switch to night mode?
 - Add dynamic search button to the Main Activity to allow user searching for any movie.